dotnet/EntityFramework.Docs/entity-framework/core/modeling/owned-entities.md

 ### Current shortcomings

-- Inheritance hierarchies that include owned entity types are not supported
+- Owned entity types cannot have inheritance hierarchies
 - Reference navigations to owned entity types cannot be null unless they are explicitly mapped to a separate table from the owner
 - Instances of owned entity types cannot be shared by multiple owners (this is a well-known scenario for value objects that cannot be implemented using owned entity types)